AjinkyaNarke/Toothsi-Clinic/shadcn-ui/README.md

 ## 📞 **Support**

-For support, email ajinkya.narke21@gmail.com or create an issue in the [GitHub repository](https://github.com/AjinkyaNarke/-Toothsi-/issues).
+For support, contact Dr. Prasad's Lotus Dental Clinic or create an issue in the [GitHub repository](https://github.com/AjinkyaNarke/Toothsi-Clinic/issues).

 ---